Mercedes-Benz Innovations

 1986 Closed-loop three-way catalytic converters fitted as standard on all petrol-engined Mercedes-Benz passenger cars.

-First headlamp wiper/washers for US models
+First headlamp wiper/washers for US models.

 ASR introduced for Mercedes-Benz trucks and buses.

-1988 Introduction of decompression valve engine brake in Mercedes-Benz trucks and buses
+1988 Introduction of decompression valve engine brake in Mercedes-Benz trucks and buses.

-1989 First seats with integrated seatbelts, first automatically extending roll-over bar and first draught stop in Mercedes-Benz SL Roadster
+1989 First seats with integrated seatbelts, first automatically extending roll-over bar and first draught stop in Mercedes-Benz SL Roadster.

-Introduction of Low Emission Vehicle (LEV) engines for commercial vehicles
+Introduction of Low Emission Vehicle (LEV) engines for commercial vehicles.

-Automatic height adjustment for rear seatbelts in 124 series
+Automatic height adjustment for rear seatbelts in 124 series.

-1991 The F100 research car introduces several new safety concepts.
+The F100 research car introduces several new safety concepts.

 All-round disc brakes for heavy-duty commercial vehicles introduced on Mercedes-Benz O 404 coach.

-1992 All Mercedes-Benz models equipped as standard with driver airbag and ABS.
+All Mercedes-Benz models equipped as standard with driver airbag and ABS.

-The one millionth Mercedes-Benz fitted with airbag
+The one millionth Mercedes-Benz is fitted with airbag.

-First offset crash test with deformable barrier
+First offset crash test with deformable barrier.

-G-force brake proportioning system (S-Class)
+G-force brake proportioning system is introduced on the S-Class.

-Presentation of Euro 2 engines for Mercedes-Benz commercial vehicles
+Presentation of Euro 2 engines for Mercedes-Benz commercial vehicles.

-1993 First integrated child seat optionally available for C-class
+1993 First integrated child seat optionally available for C-class.

-First four-valve diesel engines for C-class and E-class
+First four-valve diesel engines for C-class and E-class available.

-Catalytic converter fitted as standard on all Mercedes-Benz diesel cars
+Catalytic converter fitted as standard on all Mercedes-Benz diesel cars.

-1994 First rear-end crash test with deformable barrier
+1994 First rear-end crash test with deformable barrier.

-Full front air bags standard on all Mercedes models in North America
+Full front air bags standard on all Mercedes models in North America.

 NECAR (New Electric Car): first-generation fuel-cell prototype from Mercedes-Benz

-1995 "Electronic Stability Program" (ESP) standard in S 600 coupe
+1995 "Electronic Stability Program" (ESP) introduced on the S 600 coupe.

-Disc brakes all round for Sprinter vans
+Disc brakes all round for Sprinter vans.

-Joystick gearshift in Vito vans
+Joystick gearshift in Vito vans.

-1996 F 200 coupe study featuring "drive-by-wire" and "Keyless-Go" technology
+1996 F 200 coupe study featuring "drive-by-wire" and "Keyless-Go" technology.

-First vehicles equipped with Brake Assist (BAS), a world first
+First vehicles equipped with Brake Assist (BAS), a world first.

-Door-mounted side air bags for driver and front passenger
+Door-mounted side air bags for driver and front passenger.

 PLD (pump/line/nozzle) high-pressure injection for commercial vehicle engines.